RiverRuby/digital-garden/content/people/yush.md

 [[Very cracked]].
 His blog is [[here]], go see for yourself.
 It was a major inspiration for this wiki!

-## River's favorite posts
+## Favorite technical posts

-### Posts River contributed to!
+### Posts I contributed to!
-- Jan 12, 2022: Thinking in Zero Knowledge: Designing a ZK Message Baord
+- Jan 12, 2022: Thinking in Zero Knowledge: Designing a ZK Message Board
 	- https://blog.aayushg.com/zkmessage/
 	- Gave some feedback on the post
 - Dec 1, 2022: PLUME